jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

     }
   };

+Here, you can see the "optional" property, which is a list of optional features this plugin wants (with just a single item, IStatusBar).
+You can also see the "activate" property of the plugin, which is a callable (function) that the plugin system will call for you when your plugin is loaded.

+About the "activate" function
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It's important to note that the arguments to your "activate" callable will depend on what things you request in your "optional" and "requires" plugin properties, so remember to add arguments for any service objects you request into your activate function's arguments.

+When JupyterLab calls your plugin's "activate" function, it will always pass an application as the first argument, then it will pass any "required" objects (in the order you specify them), then any "optional" objects (again, in the order you specify them).

+By returning an object from your activate function, you become a "provider" in Jupyter's provider-consumer pattern, and other plugins can use ("consume") this object (the "service object") in their extensions.
+Read more about this in the XXXX section below.

+..
+  TODO expand the return from activate section here

+How Requesting Features Works
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you designate a feature in the "requires" list of your plugin, JupyterLab will only load your plugin if that feature is available.
+When you designate a feature in the "requires" list of your plugin, JupyterLab will only load your plugin if that feature is available (it will fail to load otherwise).
 By designating a feature in the "optional" list, JupyterLab will pass you an object for it (if it's available) or null if it's not.

-So in summary: The plugins that make up your extension ask for features using the "required" and "optional" properties, then JupyterLab gives them to your plugin as arguments to your "activate" function (which is called by JupyterLab when your extension is loaded).

-Every plugin needs an "activate" function, which will be called by JupyterLab when your extension is loaded.
-When JupyterLab calls your plugin's "activate" function, it will always pass an application as the first argument, then it will pass any "required" objects in the order you specify them, then any "optional" objects in the order you specify them.
+Making Your Plugin a Provider
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To make your plugin a "provider" of service objects that other plugins can use, you need to list a "Token" in your plugin's "provides" property, then return an object from your plugin's "activate" callable.

+See this example:

+FOO

+XXXXXXXXXXXXXXXXXX

 In your plugin's "activate" function (which is called by JupyterLab when your extension is loaded), you need to